gw-vis/vishack/docs/source/tutorial.rst

 it compares new measurement results to the references in the diaggui file.
-To prevent excessive false alarms, we recommend to have no less than 3 references of the same measurement, and, then more, the better.
+To prevent excessive false alarms, we recommend to have no less than 3 references of the same measurement, and, the more, the better.
 Of course, you can always add the measurements to the references when you decided that it was a false alarm.